DShield-ISC/dshield/docs/install-instructions/Ubuntu.md

 For additional details, see the global README.md file.

 Older versions required the "install.sh" script to run as "sudo".
-As of August 2025, only specific commands inside install.sh are run as sudo.
+As of August 2025, only specific commands inside install.sh are run as root as needed.
+The script will prompt you for your password to use sudo as needed.